Unit 5 - Practice Quiz

 12 What was the function of the Sadr-us-Sudur in the central administration?

-A. Head of the artillery
+A. Chief of the treasury

 B. Guardian of Islamic law and distributor of charitable grants (Sayurghal)